Updated February 25, 2022

 With its blissful climate and buzzing nightlife scene, you could easily spend a week on Tenerife.
 From here, it’s best to trace a leisurely circle, flying to La Palma and spending several days here, before hopping over to La Gomera for a few days, then catching a ferry to El Hierro.
 Return from here to Tenerife, where flights leave for London Gatwick, Luton, Bristol, Manchester and more.

 Dubbed ‘the island of eternal spring’ because of its balmy climate, Tenerife is the largest in this group of islands.
-An easy ferry hop over dazzling seas from Fuerteventura, this sun-drenched island, with its smouldering black- and red-sand beaches and vibrant nightlife, is best visited during its celebrated carnival, which is second only to Rio’s.
+An easy ferry hop from Fuerteventura, this sun-drenched island, with its smouldering black- and red-sand beaches and vibrant nightlife, is packed with things to do, though it's best visited during its celebrated carnival, which is second only to Rio’s.

 Island-hoppers tip: There are daily flights from Tenerife to La Palma – flight time is 30 minutes.
 There are also regular ferries linking the two islands and journey time is around three and a half hours.